Phase-resolved hard X-ray emission of the high-mass binary LS 5039: a spectral hardening above 50 keV detected with INTEGRAL: Introduction

-Based on the spectral energy density, \citet{Aharonian06} divided the orbit of \ls\ into two phases: the superior conjunction phase (SUPC, $\phi \leq 0.45$ or $\phi \geq 0.9$, $\phi=0$ corresponding to the periastron) and the inferior conjunction phase (INFC, $0.45<\phi < 0.9$).
-During the INFC, the VHE spectrum is well described by an exponential cutoff power-law with the index $\Gamma\sim1.85$ and the cutoff energy $E\sim8.7$ TeV, while during the SUPC, the spectrum is consistent with a steeper power-law with $\Gamma\sim2.53$.
+Based on notable differences in the spectral energy distribution, \citet{Aharonian06} divided the orbit of \ls\ into two phases: the superior conjunction phase (SUPC, $\phi \leq 0.45$ or $\phi \geq 0.9$, $\phi=0$ corresponding to the periastron) and the inferior conjunction phase (INFC, $0.45<\phi < 0.9$).
+During the INFC, the VHE spectrum is well described by an exponential cutoff power law with the index $\Gamma\sim1.85$ and the cutoff energy $E\sim8.7$ TeV, while during the SUPC, the spectrum is consistent with a steeper power law with $\Gamma\sim2.53$.
 The nonthermal X-ray and MeV-range gamma-ray emission from \ls\ is likely of synchrotron origin, while the TeV-range gamma-rays are likely produced via inverse Compton (IC) scattering of the same distribution of accelerated leptons.
 However, the details and parameters of both radiation mechanisms likely at work in \ls\ are still debatable \citep[see, e.g.,][and references therein]{Goldoni07, Takahashi09, Takata14}.